Plombo/vcromclaim/README.md

 vcromclaim is a program to extract game ROMs from Wii Virtual Console games.
 It does this by analyzing an extracted Wii NAND filesystem, locating the ROMs, and extracting them.
 It automatically detects and decompresses compressed ROMs.
-It also extracts the game manual for each Virtual Console game it encounters.
+It also extracts the game manual and save files for each Virtual Console game it encounters.

 Features
 --------